lag13/dotfiles/personal_documentation/api/rest.md

 not describing REST at all in your answer.
 ```

-Now maybe this guy is right (I haven't read Roy Fielding's discertaion and
+Now maybe this guy is right (I haven't read Roy Fielding's dissertation and
 maybe I should: https://www.ics.uci.edu/~fielding/pubs/dissertation/top.htm)
 but the fact is based on most of the tutorials and such that I've looked at,
-almost everyone thinks of REST as being a consitent approach to doing CRUD
+almost everyone thinks of REST as being a consistent approach to doing CRUD
 operations and instead of making some snarky comment about "oh, you don't
 really understand how rest works" it should be more constructive or something.